CFM-MSG/Code_ICPR/README.md

 ```

 ## Data preparation
-Office, Office-Home, VisDA-C, Office-Home (RSUT), VisDA-C (RSUT), and DomainNet can be found in [ISFDA](https://github.com/LeoXinhaoLee/Imbalanced-Source-free-Domain-Adaptation).
+Office, Office-Home, VisDA-C, Office-Home (RSUT), VisDA-C (RSUT), and DomainNet can be found in the related repo [ISFDA](https://github.com/LeoXinhaoLee/Imbalanced-Source-free-Domain-Adaptation).
-Note that these datasets are publicly available and have been widely used in the community.
+Note that these datasets are publicly available and have been widely used in the related research community.

 ## Training and adaptation
 Taking the VisDA dataset as an example, the training command is: